dece/Bebop/README.md

 another digit.
 If there are 1000 links but you wish to visit link 5, pressing 5 and enter will do.

-There is an FAQ at `gemini://dece.space/dev/bebop.gmi` along with updates.
+There is an FAQ at `gemini://dece.space/dev/bebop.gmi`.

 Happy browsing!